 I promise you that God has got this.
 Whatever you may be facing, He is using it to strengthen you and cause you to rely instead of fight.
 I have learned that HE WILL give us more than we can handle so that we can let Him handle it.
 He wants us to depend on Him and surrender our battles to Him.
 He truly has got this.
 Praise Him!

 Love you all!

 I Dare You #21- Go for a nature walk this week or lay in the grass and stare at the clouds/stars.
 Take time out of your week to observe God’s creation which proclaims His goodness and mercy.
 Praise His name for His love and presence!
 Realize His power, and humble yourself.
 He is God, and He didn’t misplace a thing in the sky.
 Neither will He misplace a thing in your life.
 It all has a purpose to give Him glory.

 To comment on posts, click on the blog post title and scroll to the bottom of the page.

 Hello!
 I am so happy that you are here!
-I'm Hannah, and Jesus and I are the authors of this blog! am a seventeen-year-old Jesus-loving writer, world-changer, homeschooler, and Minnesotan.
-Jesus is the most important part of my life, and I hope that reading each blog entry that I post you will be encouraged and become more like Him, yourself.
-I also hope that you enjoy reading about our journey together!
+I'm Hannah, and Jesus and I are the authors of this blog!
+I am a seventeen-year-old Jesus-loving writer, world-changer, homeschooler, and Minnesotan.
+Jesus is the most important part of my life, and I hope that reading each blog entry that I post you will be encouraged and become more like Him, yourself!
 He is waiting to have a relationship with you, and to take you on incredible journeys as well, if you just surrender yourself to Him!
 My passion is to see this generation boldly stand up and live for Jesus, even if they are the only ones standing.